alexzstart/speedto24/README.md

    - Smooth animations when combining numbers
    - Visual indicators for combined numbers (star symbol)
    - Responsive design for mobile and desktop
-   - Automatic puzzle generation with guaranteed solutions
+   - Automatic puzzle generation with realistic mix of solvable and unsolvable puzzles

 ## How to Run